hanguyen225/esp32_blink_ex/README.md

 This example was taken from PlatformIO, modified for education purpose only we are group 5 of class 157326
 1. Blinking video link: https://drive.google.com/file/d/1eX0xyw9mcOsW2jNArJ9LdJR_aJpEOMbG/view?usp=drive_link
+  Initial ESP32 in the video was pre-wiped ie no code is in the flash memory Any modified code is in ./src folder, other files are only external modules PlatformIO added in order to compile into final .bin file to flash into the ESP32

-2. Sử dụng các chế độ GPIO khác nhau để nhấp nháy LED.
+3. Sử dụng các chế độ GPIO khác nhau để nhấp nháy LED.
 Kết quả: vẽ mạch phần cứng liên quan, viết ra đoạn code liên quan, đo đạc nhận xét bằng thực hành hoặc lý thuyết.

 The initial ./src/Blink.cpp is original from PlatformIO and uses software vTaskDelay() which is software-based delay of FreeRTOS (Real-Time-Operating-System) which in this case allow CPU to use its cycle for other tasks as opposed to more simpler software-based delay like delay() commonly used in arduino where CPU will instead run for a set amount of cycles corresponding to its clock speed to get the final result of time needed (analogy: FreeRTOS is you wait while doing other work if there are, but in arduino you wait by wait, you cannot do anything else during you wait)